JRH-1997/Scripts-MKS/EN.md

 <br><br>
 <b>NOTE: To use these scripts, tampermonkey is required in your browser. <a href="https://www.tampermonkey.net/">Click here to install Tampermonkey</a> </b>
 <br><br>
-Incase of questions, comments or requests you can contact me through <a href="https://www.meldkamerspel.com/messages/new?target=Jrh1997">a message in the dutch MKS</a>, <a href="https://forum.meldkamerspel.com/wcf/index.php?ConversationAdd/&userID=933">a direct message on the dutch forums</a>, <a href="https://forum.meldkamerspel.com/index.php?thread/2930-scripts-mks-jrh1997/"> in the topic on the dutch forums</a> or <a href="https://github.com/JRH-1997/Scripts-MKS/issues"> here on Github Issues</a>.
+Incase of questions, comments or requests you can contact me through <a href="https://www.meldkamerspel.com/messages/new?target=Jrh1997">a message in the dutch MKS</a>, <a href="https://forum.meldkamerspel.com/wcf/index.php?ConversationAdd/&userID=933">a direct message on the dutch forums</a>, <a href="https://forum.meldkamerspel.com/index.php?thread/2930-scripts-mks-jrh1997/"> in the topic on the dutch forums</a>, <a href="https://github.com/JRH-1997/Scripts-MKS/issues"> here on Github Issues</a> or by a private message on Discord JRH1997#2625.
 <br><br>
 I hope these scripts will bring a little more joy to your gaming experience.
 <br><br>